ayr-ton/awesome-geek-podcasts/README.md

 * [RWPod](https://www.rwpod.com/) - Podcast about world of Ruby and Web technologies.
 * [Radio-T](https://radio-t.com/) - Podcast of weekend.
 Improvisation on the theme of IT.
 * [RadioJS](http://radiojs.ru/) - Podcast about web-development, Javascript, Frontend and client-side.
-* [SDCast](http://sdcast.ksdaemon.ru) — Software development podcast.
-Interviews with developers, talks about development, open source and related IT topics.
 * [Razbor Poletov](http://razborpoletov.com) - Podcast about world of Java, technologies and software development.
-* [uWebDesign](https://uwebdesign.ru/) - Podcast about web-design, web-development and all IT-related stuff.
 * [GoLang Show](https://golangshow.com/) - Podcast about Go language.
 * [DevOps Deflope](https://devopsdeflope.ru/) - Podcast about DevOps.
 * [HangOps.Ru](https://www.youtube.com/channel/UCr5mwN4AKxiYxysr8PeQdaA/feed) - Podcast + Live talk on YouTube about DevOps.